Student campaign helps bring about buffer zones around abortion clinics in Scotland

 This will ensure people can access services without fear of intimidation

 Due to student activists’ persistent campaigning and protests, Scottish Parliament has passed the Abortion Services (Safe Access Zones) (Scotland) Act 2024, setting a new national precedent by legally protecting women from harassment outside reproductive health clinics.
-At the forefront of the movement was “Back Off,” a student-led initiative founded by Edinburgh University student Ella Cheney, which rallied for “buffer zones” to block protesters from clinic entrances.
+At the forefront of the movement was “Back Off,” a student-led initiative founded by Edinburgh University students Ella Cheney, Lucy Grieve, and Alice Murray, which rallied for “buffer zones” to block protesters from clinic entrances.

 The legislation, which passed with overwhelming support in June 2024, authorises 200 metre buffer zones around abortion clinics across Scotland, making it illegal for protest groups to demonstrate within this radius.